Ben-Ganon/Obsidian_Olympus_DnD/General/Races.md

 |       1        |      1       |   1 CT    |    -     | 4 Meters |

 Charge an enemy with all your might.
-Move to an enemy in range, dealing your Might roll as damage (Might 6 - you roll d6 damage, Might 11 you roll d10 damage)
+Move to an enemy in range, dealing your Might roll as blunt damage (Might 6 - you roll d6 damage, Might 11 you roll d10 damage)